ont-app/graph-log/README.md

 level, with the exception described in the next section.

 There are of course corresponding macros for all the other log levels.

+##### Standard logging per level

+Each of these macros also makes calls to standard logging functions in cases where:
+- timbre is configured to be senstive to the operative debug level
+- the entry has a _:glog/message_ clause.

 ##### Logging levels and standard logging